 Also read: 10 Offbeat Places in Himachal

-Medical help for small ailments and a dispensary is available at Sarahan.
+Medical help for small ailments and a dispensary are available at Sarahan.
 For anything serious, however, you will have to either go to Reckong Peo, Rampur, or Shimla.

 Sarahan is located at a height of 2,100 meters (6,900 ft) above sea level.